siliconwitchery/docs/micropython/pin.md

 ## Functions

-`Pin.value(outputValue)`
+`Pin(outputValue)`

-- Gets or sets the pin value depending on the mode.
-The pin can also be called directly:
+- Gets or sets the pin value depending on the mode that is configured

     ```python
-    myPin.value() # Reads the value on the pin
+    myPin() # Reads the value on the pin

-    myPin.value(1) # Sets the output of the pin if in output mode
+    myPin(True) # Sets the value of the pin if in output mode

-    myPin() # The same as calling myPin.value()
     ```

 `Pin.irq(callback, trigger=IRQ_TOGGLE)`

 - Sets up an interrupt for a pin that's configured as an input.
-When a trigger is detected, MicroPython will run the callback provided:
+When a trigger is detected, MicroPython will run the callback provided

     ```python
     # First set up a callback
-    def myCallback(pin):
+    def myCallback():
         print("Do stuff")

-    # Set up a pin as input
+    # Set up a pin as an input
     myPin = Pin(Pin.PIN_A1, mode=Pin.IN, pull=Pin.PULL_DOWN)

-    #Set up the interrupt
+    # Set up the interrupt
     myPin.irq(myCallback, toggle=Pin.IRQ_RISING)
     ```

-- One of three trigger modes can be selected when enabling an interrupt:
+- One of three trigger modes can be selected when configuring an interrupt

     | trigger | |
     |---|---|